New Balance Fresh Foam Vongo V2 Reviewed & Rated Review Facts

 and keeping them safe from harsh impact.
 Additionally, the upper of this shoe features reflective details that will keep runners safe while they are running or walking in low visibility areas or while they are getting their runs done in the evening.

 The outsole of this shoe is specifically designed to add responsiveness to the running experience.
-The Fresh Foam Vongo V2 uses a combination of two different outsole rubber materials that provide a high level of responsiveness by adhering to the different needs in various parts of the foot.
+The New Balance Fresh Foam Vongo V2 uses a combination of two different outsole rubber materials that provide a high level of responsiveness by adhering to the different needs in various parts of the foot.
 The hexagonal shaped underfoot design increases responsiveness across the entire outsole of the shoe.
 Additionally, the fresh foam midsole foam provides a springy, responsive cushioning that actually absorbs shock and returns energy to the runner during their workouts.
 This helps runners go on longer runs without their form breaking down and potentially leading to injury.

 This shoe features unique support features.
 The updated V2 has even more support elements compared to its first iteration.
 For starters, the upper is covered in a Fantom Fit overlay that provides flexible, lightweight support.
 And the classic New Balance ‘N’ along the side of the shoe isn’t just there for looks, it also provides support to runners to keep their foot in place.
 Along with the New Balance N, this newest version of the shoe has also added a heel counter to help keep the foot locked in place.

 This shoe is best suited for urban running.
 The multiple rubberized materials in the outsole make this a perfect companion for pavement and track running.
 Since the hexagonally shaped outsole adds more traction, this is also a good choice for bleacher running and various cross-training activities.
 However, this shoe lacks the aggressive lug system needed to make it a good trail running option.